sheharyaar/sherlock/README.md

 > This project was **not** build using any LLMs.
 Only the Makefile and some parts of the README.md were generated using LLMs.

 The purpose of this project is to create a suite of tracing and debugging tools for Linux x86_64 systems.
 The tools are inspired by popular existing tools like `strace`, `ltrace`, and `gdb`, but are implemented from scratch to provide a deeper understanding of how these tools work under the hood.

-> These projects will accompany a series of blog posts that will explain the implementation details and the concepts involved in building them.
-I will also try to do a kernel study to understand how the Linux kernel supports these functionalities.

 This repository contains source code for the following tracers:
 1. `watson`: A system call tracer for Linux x86_64, inspired by `strace`.